Department of Business, Accounting, and Economics

 BA 410 Business Policy 3 Cr

 Capstone course for business majors.
 Students apply the lessons learned from courses in accounting, business, and economics to contemporary problems in business.
 Analysis includes tools and techniques learned in the business curricula.
 Investigation of issues is accomplished in a case approach context.
 Contemporary business readings are used.
+Final assessment test for majors in Business Administration will be given in this class.
 Prerequisites: All core business courses and senior standing.
 Spring semester.

 BA 411 Investment Management 3 Cr